TheGrio: Television network

-TheGrio TV (2021–present)

 Light TV and This TV were both sold by MGM TV in October 2020 to the Allen Media Group division of Entertainment Studios.
 On December 3, 2020, it was announced that the network would be relaunched as TheGrio.TV on January 15, 2021, carrying lifestyle and entertainment programming of interest to the Black American community as an extension of the website.

 That same day, Light TV's satellite transponder space was taken over by Entertainment Studios, which stopped carrying programming in the interim and instead transmitted a test pattern promoting the launch of TheGrio (later a looping launch promo), while MGM continued to carry a stream of Light TV through the network's website.
 Fox Television Stations confirmed its stations would be a part of TheGrio's charter launch group, and much of its affiliate body transferred over through the month-long dark period, though some stations departed for other networks.
 The network officially relaunched as TheGrio on January 15, 2021, that year's Martin Luther King Jr. Day, and that same day MGM handed over the domain of Light TV to Entertainment Studios, ending the stream of Light TV.

+On January 1, 2025, at 5 am EST, TheGrio's digital subchannel distribution ended.
+The channel remains available on cable providers and FAST channel providers, with the cable version currently carrying a loop of Black sitcoms from the 1970s to the 1990s distributed by Sony Pictures Television, with the FAST channel version on services such as Allen's Local Now carrying past AEG content.
+Five FTS-owned stations replaced it with what is now Roar several weeks later.

 Programming

-TheGrio TV currently provides 16 hours of programming to its affiliated stations every day from 8:00 a.m. to midnight Eastern Time, with paid programming filling the remaining vacated hours.

 From 2016 until 2021, TheGrio TV (as Light TV) featured several series and movies meant to fit the network's family-oriented approach, including content from the MGM film and TV library or acquired through outside sources.
 Infomercials were added to the Light TV lineup in 2019, occupying all of the overnight hours and into the early morning.